 CoderDojo is a worldwide movement based on programming clubs of young people aged 7 to 17 years.
 In these clubs, children and young people learn how to build a webpage, create and program mobile applications all under the guidance of experienced mentors from IT industry.

 Author: Národní ústav pro vzdělávání, školské poradenské zařízení a zařízení pro další vzdělávání pedagogických pracovníků

-CoderDojo has its origin in Ireland, from where it has spread to more than 95 countries (since year 2011).
-In the Czech Republic, currently 11 clubs are operating, namely in Prague at the University of Economics, and in Data4U, Most, Náchod, Ústí nad Labem, Frýdek-Místek, Chomutov, Olomouc, Brno, Úsov and Ostrava.
-Some of these clubs work in the primary and secondary schools, other at libraries or the community centers.
+CoderDojo has its origin in Ireland, from where it has spread to more than 95 countries (since the year 2011).
+In the Czech Republic, currently, 11 clubs are operating, namely in Prague at the University of Economics, and Data4U, Most, Náchod, Ústí nad Labem, Frýdek-Místek, Chomutov, Olomouc, Brno, Úsov and Ostrava.
+Some of these clubs work in primary and secondary schools, other at libraries or the community centers.
 The teachers (called “mentors” in CoderDojo) are not IT experts only, but students also.
 The clubs usually meet once or twice every two weeks, but some of them just once a month.